ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/admin-job-queues-schedule-tasks.md

 | Error | Indicates that there is an error.
 Choose **Show Error** to see the error message. |
 | Finished | Indicates that the job queue entry is complete. |

-### To view status for any job
+### Zobrazení stavu jakékoli úlohy
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Job Queue Entries**, and then choose the related link.
 2. On the **Job Queue Entries** page, select a job queue entry, and then choose the **Log Entries** action.

 > [!TIP]
 > With [!INCLUDE [prod_short](includes/prod_short.md)] online, you can also view the status of job queue entries by using Application Insights in Microsoft Azure.
 For more information, see [Analyzing Job Queue Lifecycle Trace Telemetry](/dynamics365/business-central/dev-itpro/administration/telemetry-job-queue-lifecycle-trace) in the [!INCLUDE [prod_short](includes/prod_short.md)] Developer and Administration content.

-## The My Job Queue Part
+## Moje fronta úloh
 The **My Job Queue** part on your Role Center shows the job queues entries that you have started, but which are not yet finished.
-By default, the part is not visible, so you have to add it to your Role Center.
+Ve výchozím nastavení není tato část viditelná, takže ji musíte přidat do Centra rolí.
 For more information, see [Personalize Your Workspace](ui-personalization-user.md).

-The part shows which documents with your ID in the **Assigned User ID** field are being processed or are queued, including those related to background posting.
-The part can tell you at a glance whether there has been an error in the posting of a document or if there are errors in a job queue entry.
-The part also lets you cancel a document posting if it is not running.
+The part shows which documents with your ID in the **Assigned User ID** field are being processed or are queued, including those related to background posting. Část vám může na první pohled sdělit, zda došlo k chybě při zaúčtování dokladu nebo zda došlo k chybám v položce fronty úloh. Část také umožňuje zrušit zaúčtování dokladu, pokud není spuštěno.

-### To view an error from the My Job Queue part
+### Zobrazení chyby z části Moje fronta úloh
 1. On an entry with the status **Error**, choose the **Show Error** action.
-2. Review the error message and fix the problem.
+2. Zkontrolujte chybovou zprávu a problém vyřešte.

 ## Examples of what can be scheduled using job queue